-Patients Dying Fast, And Far From Family, Challenge Practice of Palliative Care
+Patients Dying Fast, And Far From Family, Challenge Practice Of Palliative Care

 "You can't see their facial expression, all the cues you normally get with face-to-face communication are very hard to pick up over the phone," Meier says.

-Nonetheless, she says these conversations — especially with such a fast-moving and poorly-understood virus — are an essential piece of the pandemic response.
+Nonetheless, she says these conversations — especially with such a fast-moving and poorly understood virus — are an essential piece of the pandemic response.

 "Palliative care specialists are a scarce resource, just like ventilators and ICU beds," she says.